qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterprojections.rst

        Optional
      - ``SOURCE_CRS``
      - [crs]
-     - Defines the CRS of the output raster layer
+     - Defines the CRS of the input raster layer
    * - **Target CRS**

        Optional